 The data analyst faces two critical tasks that employ statistical models and methods: (1) specification—the building of a model for the data; (2) estimation and distribution—formal, mathematical-probabilistic inferences, conditional on the model, in which quantities of a model are estimated, and uncertainty is characterized by probability distributions (22).

 That the one is subordinate to the other is evident in Cleveland’s remark: “A collection of models and methods for data analysis will be used only if the collection is implemented in a computing environment that makes the models and methods sufficiently efficient to use” (23).
-He did make a passing reference to algorithmic models, but his example came from their use to support stochastic modeling:
+He did make a passing reference to algorithmic models, but his example came from their use to support statistical modeling:

 Historically, the field of data science has concerned itself only with one corner of this large domain [i.e. computing with data]—computational algorithms.
 Here, even though effort has been small compared with that for other areas, the impact has been large.
 One example is Bayesian methods, where breakthroughs in computational methods took a promising intellectual current and turned it into a highly practical, widely used general approach to statistical inference (23).